Published on June 6th, 20181

 According to iMarketsLive’s compensation plan, those who purchase a platinum package are only $30 away from becoming an independent business owner (IBO), which to hear the company and its distributors tell it, is where the real money is made (but not really — see unrealistic income claims section below).

 The purchase of a $195 platinum package generates 145 in group volume (GV).
 From there, IBOs need an additional 290GV and three “active members” in their downline to reach the first rank in the compensation plan, Platinum 150.
 But it’s a mystery how many IBOs even make it this far because while the compensation plan provides a link to see the income disclosure statement of distributors, the link as of the time of publication … doesn’t work.
 (Editor’s Note: Gomez said this linked to an old income disclosure statement so the company had it removed.
 A new one is expected in 45-60 days.
-When it’s ready, Gomez said, it’ll be added to the compensation plan.)
+When it’s ready, Gomez said, it’ll be added to the compensation plan.
+UPDATE 4/26/19: It’s arrived and it’s confusing.
+But one thing appears to be clear: The vast majority of distributors — 87 percent — make only around $50 a year on average.
+Check back for a deep dive of the 2018 income disclosure statement to come.)
 It is therefore impossible to know how much iMarketsLive IBOs are actually making (or losing) beyond what is reported through the company’s promotional material, which skews toward those who are successful.
 Speaking of which…

 It is unlawful for an MLM to make use of unusual earnings when discussing the income of its distributors.
 IMarketsLive’s Policies & Procedures, to which all distributors are bound, actually takes it a step further, stating, “No past, potential or actual income claims may be made to prospective Independent Affiliates…” (More on this to come.)